Clay 3D printer selection and guide

 Material feed

-The clay 3D printing process usually starts with delivery of the clay substance to the extruder from a hopper, tank, or container.
+The clay 3D printing process usually starts with the delivery of the clay substance to the extruder from a hopper, tank, or container.
 This can be achieved using compressed air or with a syringe or mechanical ram.
 Air compressors provide a constant source of fixed pressure, but mechanical rams can potentially move harder clay; both achieve the same end goal.

 Extrusion